-How to make a car or transport accident claim
+How to make a motor vehicle accident claim

 Strict time limits apply to making a claim and you should seek legal advice as soon as possible if you have been involved in an accident.

 Compensation is generally paid by an insurance company or government agency that manages motor vehicle accident claims in your state.
 In Victoria, this is the Transport Accident Commission (TAC).
 Every registered vehicle in Victoria has third party insurance (CTP, or Compulsory Third Party insurance) included in their registration to ensure compensation is available in the unfortunate event of an accident occurring.

 A claim for compensation with the Transport Accident Commission must be submitted within 12 months of the date of accident.
 The TAC can exercise its discretion to accept a claim submitted after 12 months but within 3 years from the date of accident.
 If a person fails to lodge a claim within 3 years, they will not be entitled to any benefits from the TAC.